 Warrant Conversion.
-In connection with this Series B Offering closing, we issued in 2021 a total of 6.27 million common stock warrants, which were originally exercisable prior to July 8, 2021 at an exercise price of \$14.00 per share, and later modified by our Board to expire on October 15, 2021 and be exercisable at \$10.00 per share.
-As of October 15, 2021, seven holders of the Series B warrants exercised those warrants and received a total of 1,871,431 common shares for total consideration to the Company of \$467,858.
-Also in 2021, our lead investor in the Series B Offering earned a warrant for 11,875 shares exercisable at \$18.00 per share, which warrant was to expire January 15, 2022, but modified in January 2022 to expire January 15, 2023 and be exercisable at \$10.00 per share.
-These warrants expired in January 2023.
+In connection with the Series B Offering, we issued in 2021 approximately 150,000 common stock warrants, which were originally exercisable prior to July 8, 2021 at an exercise price of \$14.00 per share, and later modified by our Board to expire on October 15, 2021 and be exercisable at \$10.00 per share.
+As of October 15, 2021, seven holders of the Series B warrants exercised those warrants and received a total of 46,786 common shares for total consideration to the Company of \$467,858.

 Convertible Note Financing.
-In the fourth quarter of 2021, we entered into convertible note purchase agreements with eight accredited investors, pursuant to which we issued an aggregate of \$605,000 of convertible notes (the "Notes").
-The Notes mature on December 31, 2023 and are convertible into shares of common stock of the Company in the event of future equity financing of \$5 million or greater, NASDAQ uplisting, or at the discretion of the noteholders, at a conversion price of \$0.20 per share.
-The obligations under the Notes are unsecured.
-The Company has agreed to pay simple interest at the rate of 6% per annum on the outstanding amount of the Notes until fully repaid or converted.
-In connection with the Notes offering, the Company issued 1,008,334 warrants to the noteholders, with each warrant convertible into one share of common stock at an exercise price of \$24.00 per share beginning from the date of the warrant until October 31, 2022.
-In the fourth quarter of 2022, \$125,000 of the principal amount under the Notes plus \$7,932 of accrued interest was converted into 16,616 shares of common stock, at a reduced conversion price of \$6.00 per share, as approved by the Board.
-The outstanding balance of the Notes as of December 31, 2022 was \$480,000, exclusive of \$33,005 of accrued interest through the end of 2022.
+In the fourth quarter of 2021, we entered into convertible note purchase agreements with eight accredited investors, pursuant to which we issued an aggregate of \$605,000 of 6% annual interest convertible notes (the "Notes").
+The Notes were due to mature on December 31, 2023 and were convertible into shares of common stock of the Company in the event of future equity financing of \$5 million or greater, Nasdaq uplisting, or at the discretion of the noteholders.
+In connection with the Notes offering, the Company issued warrants to the noteholders, with each warrant convertible into one share of common stock at an exercise price of \$24.00 per share beginning from the date of the warrant until October 31, 2022, all of which expired without exercise.
+In the fourth quarter of 2022, two note holders converted \$132,932 of principal and interest on their notes into 22,155 shares of common stock, at a reduced conversion price approved by the Board of \$6.00.
+In the first quarter of 2023, the remaining holders converted \$519,712 of principal and interest on their notes into 148,621 shares of common stock, at a reduced conversion price approved by the Board of \$3.50, and the two holders who converted in 2022 received an additional 15,825 shares to "make whole" their prior conversion at a higher price.
+Due to the inducement to the reduced conversion price, the Company recorded \$397,937 of inducement interest expense to other income and expenses.
+The fair value of the shares issued for the conversion as of March 31, 2023 was \$594,484 based on the stock price of \$4.00 as of March 31, 2023.